deepakshrma/deno-by-example/docs/advanced_graphql.md

 ## Introduction

-GraphQL is already know for it good things.
+GraphQL is already known for its good things.
 GraphQL helps to build super scalable APIs.
-It reduce coupling between code and data provider.
-Deno is one of fastest growing framework/language to build APIs.
+It reduces coupling between code and data provider.
+Deno is one of the fastest-growing frameworks/languages to build APIs.
 However, Deno community still new.
-So there are very less framework in Deno community.
-Some of them are in very early stage of development.
+So there is a very little framework in the Deno community.
+Some of them are in a very early stage of development.

-In this article, I will explain how you can easily integrate GraphQL nodejs module with Deno lang.
-This is very basic implementation.
-However, Still there are lot of scope of improvements.
+In this article, I will explain how you can easily integrate the GraphQL nodejs module with Deno lang.
+This is a very basic implementation.
+However, Still, there is a lot of scope for improvements.
 This is not the end.
 This is just beginning.

 ## Prerequisite